markspan/markspan.github.io/_posts/2021-01-05-evtplugins.md

 ## Short Description:

-Set of [OpenSesame](https://osdoc.cogsci.nl/) toolbox items to use hardware the University of Groningen in 0penSesame, faculty of Behavioural and Social Sciences, department of Research Support developed.
+Set of [OpenSesame](https://osdoc.cogsci.nl/) toolbox items to use hardware developed by the University of Groningen, faculty of Behavioural and Social Sciences, department of Research Support, in OpenSesame.

 Code Written by Eise Hoekstra and Mark M. Span, Maintained by Mark M. Span